You have a brilliant idea, but you have no idea how to build a startup. And you can’t code. You have 4 options:

 - Cultural Compatibility: It is also important that your partner understands your “language” and ideally speaks the same “language” as you.
 They understand your idea, your business and they give you the references you like.

 - Size Match: Find a partner with a compatible pricing structure.
 Of course, you wouldn’t mind having Matt Rogers as your product partner, but maybe it will be hard to onboard him at the stage you are now.
 On the other hand: I also like to say: “If you pay with peanuts, you get monkeys”, that means being mingy won’t bring you good results in the long run.
 You need someone experienced and you definitely want good quality and professional customer care.

 - Dependency: The agency must also follow the industry standards for project organization and documentation.
 So what I highlighted regarding freelancers in point 4 also applies here.
-There is an extra care you must have when dealing with an agency: “lock-in nightmare”.
+You must take extra care when dealing with an agency or face a “lock-in nightmare”.
 If you want to be able to work with other parties in the future, be sure you sign the right contract, you must be able to bring your code to other player’s hands, otherwise, you get into marriage by force and now you will have to get divorced and bring your lawyers.